RustFestEU/barcelona.rustfest.eu/pre-post-conf-events.md

 | City, CC | 2019-09-XX, 18:00 - 21:00 | An example meeting [with link](#) |

 # The Map

+For planing your trip, please have a look at our [blog post with possible train connections](https://blog.rustfest.eu/pre-post-conf-events-sustainable-train-travels).

 <script src="https://embed.github.com/view/geojson/RustFestEU/barcelona.rustfest.eu/gh-pages/train-map.geojson"></script>